nimaid/LPHK/README.md

 Before using the program, we need to install some things:

-### Linux Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
-THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
-IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY LINUX INSTALL INSTRUCTIONS`.

-* Run `install_beta/install_linux.bash` via a `bash` shell (NOT `sh`, `fish`, etc.)
-  * You can do this via terminal or, if it's set up, by double clicking it.
-* One of three things will happen:
-  * If LPHK is already installed, it will prompt if you would like to uninstall it.
-Type either `y` or `n` and press `enter`.
-    * At the moment, this only uninstalls the conda environment.
-You still have to manually delete the LPHK files and shortcuts.
-    * If Miniconda3 is installed in `~/miniconda3/`, it will prompt if you would like to uninstall that as well.
-Type either `y` or `n` and press `enter`.
-  * If you do not have a conda distribution installed, it will prompt you if you want to install Miniconda3 and LPHK.
-Type `y` and press `enter`.
-  * If a conda distribution is already installed, the installer will prompt you if you want to install LPHK.
-Type `y` and press `enter`.
-* To run LPHK, use the command `~/.conda/envs/LPHK/python [your lphk directory]/LPHK.py`.
-  * `.desktop` shortcuts are coming soon!

----- LEGACY LINUX INSTALL INSTRUCTIONS ----

-ONLY USE IF THE ABOVE INSTALLER FAILS, AND AFTER SHARING THE ERROR ON DISCORD OR AS AN ISSUE.

-* Run `install_dependencies.bash`.
-If it fails, run with `sudo`.
-* Many distros will let you double click on `LPHK.py` to run it.
-If yours doesn't, look up how to associate `.py` files with the `python3` binary on your distro.
-  * At this point, you should be able to use whatever functionality the program currently has.
-  * If you have errors (or nothing happens), run the script in the command line by running "python3 LPHK.py" in the LPHK directory.
-Please open an issue on GitHub and copy the output when trying and failing to run via command prompt.

 ### Windows Install/Run Instructions [[Table of Contents]](https://github.com/nimaid/LPHK#table-of-contents)
 THE FOLLOWING INSTRUCTIONS ARE FOR THE BETA INSTALLER, WHICH AIMS TO BE PAINLESS TO USE.
 IF THIS FAILS, PLEASE SHARE IT ON THE DISCORD (OR AS A GITHUB ISSUE), AND IN THE MEANTIME TRY THE `LEGACY WINDOWS INSTALL INSTRUCTIONS`.